ChristopherA/intro-mac-command-line/part1-basics.md

 ```
 {your computer name}:~ {your user name}$ ls
 Desktop		Downloads	Movies		Pictures
 Documents	Library		Music		Public
 {your computer name}:~ {your user name}$ 🁢
 ```

 Notice that the `ls` command showed us one directory that you can't see from the Mac GUI, the Library folder.
 There are other invisible files.
-We can see these by adding to the `ls` command what is known as a parameter `ls -a`.
+We can see these by adding to the `ls` command what is known as a parameter `-a`.
+Together the command and parameter `ls -a` means 'list all'.

 ```
 {your computer name}:~ {your user name}$ ls
+.
+Desktop			Movies
+..
+Documents		Music
-Desktop   Downloads   Movies  Pictures
+.CFUserTextEncoding	Downloads		Pictures
-Documents Library     Music   Public
+.Trash			Library			Public
 {your computer name}:~ {your user name}$ 🁢
 ```